hamiltune/MicrophoneStreamingInUnityWebGL/README.md

 3. Place the WebGLAudioListener component the object who is "listening" i.e. (Camera)
 4. Play with settings (test with latency and buffer sizes)

-# Important Notes!!

-As of the current version, please put "worker.js" in the base directory where index.html resides.